deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 Or so we thought.

-## WebRTC breaks the sandbox and it's suprisingly hard to fix it
+## WebRTC breaks the sandbox and it's surprisingly hard to fix it

 In January 2023, a new contributor, [Wofwca](https://github.com/WofWca), discovered that `RTCPeerConnection` objects